 I was surprised to see that someone kept statistics on this, but it is nonetheless interesting: Over 50% of French parents (link in french) go on vacation without kids.

 Anecdotally, I knew this was common from my own circle of French friends, but maybe that was just us?
-I don’t think there is any shame in telling your friends that you are ditching the kids and going off for a few days (or more).
+I didn’t think there was any shame in telling your friends that you are ditching the kids and going off for a few days (or more).
 It’s called a vacation.
-Take the kids on holiday, especially small children, and you are simply doing the same things that you do at home, but now you are doing it somewhere else.

-But parental fears are universally strong, and there’s not some magic potion à la française that takes those fears away.
+Fine, maybe you have to take the kids to Disneyland, but that romantic spa weekend for two?
+All bets are off!
+But parental fears are universal.
+There is not some magic potion à la française that takes those fears away.
 So how do French parents work up the courage to take some time away for themselves?

 That’s a lot of holidays.
 So someone has watch the kids for that period of time.
 There are centre de loisirs (leisure centers) that you can send your kids off to, but quite often, the kids are sent off to the grandparents.
 In our case, that is in Provence, in the South of France, where there is plenty for the kids to do without us.

 This means there is a generation of well-trained grandparents who know how to watch the kids without Maman and Papa around.
 We regularly use both my parents and my in-laws as “free babysitting”, and they all love it.
 And my kids love it too, they are sometimes even better behaved.
 The more often you do something, the more confident you feel doing it.

 Our relatives near Marseille can be chez nous within 3 hours by TGV train.
 That’s not quite possible if you’re living in New York and your relatives are in Los Angeles!

 Emphasis on the Adult

 One of my pet peeves when reading the newspaper is titles that go something like “Mom of 4 finds cure to cancer”.
 Just because the person has become a mother doesn’t mean that the person she was before has vanished.